matthew-chirgwin/kafka-java-vertx-starter/ui/docs/Architecture.md

 ![UI development/test topology](./ArchImages/TopologyDev.jpg)

-In this case, the UI, and all its assets, will be served via webpack-dev-server. webpack-dev-server enables faster UI development by offering capabilities such as hot reloading of code changes into the UI.
-To provide data to the ui, an instance of a mock vertex server will be started.
+In this case, the UI, and all its assets, will be served via `webpack-dev-server`. `webpack-dev-server` enables faster UI development by offering capabilities such as hot reloading of code changes into the UI.
+To provide data to the UI, an instance of a mock vertex server will be started.
 This will serve and act in the same way as the real vertx instance which would be connected to Kafka.

 ## UI Structure